youldash/iOS/Day 2/README.md

 * Under the "OS X" section, select "Source", and choose "Cocoa Class" as follows:

+* Choose "Objective-C" from the Language pop-up menu.

 * When prompted for options, type `GRIntegerArray` as the class name.
 Make sure `GRArray` is selected for subclassing (a.k.a. inheriting) from, like so:
 <div align="center"><img src="https://raw.github.com/youldash/iOS/master/Misc/Exercise4.0.2.png" width="100%" /></div>